 Focus on low-effort video content

 With platforms like TikTok and Instagram Reels taking over the internet right now, make sure at least some of your focus is on creating low-effort video content.
 Simple videos showcasing your different products, ways you can use your product, or commenting on why someone might want to try your product can go a long way.
-As long as you have a smartphone, you can easily make these videos on the platform with no need for a big team or large set of video resources.
+As long as you have a smartphone, you can easily make these videos on the platform without needing a big team or a large set of video resources.

 As you begin to focus on growth, building connections online and continuing to connect with your followers is a must.

 To stay connected with your followers, remember that you don’t need to have a massive following if the following you have is engaged and feels deeply connected to you!
 Share personal stories or updates to add a personal touch to your content, or offer spaces where your followers can ask questions and connect directly with you to create a closer connection.
-No matter what your day looks like, taking time to continually reconnect with your followers and ask them what they are looking for is key to retaining a social media presence that you can continue to build on.
+No matter what your day looks like, continually reconnecting with your followers and asking them what they are looking for is key to retaining a social media presence that you can continue to build on.

 Run small giveaways or discount opportunities